open-telemetry/opentelemetry.io/content/en/blog/2022/instrument-kafka-clients/index.md

-Instead of using the above environment variables, it is also possible to use corresponding system properties to be set programmatically in the code or on the command line when launching the application They are `otel.service.name` and `otel.traces.exporter`.
+Instead of using the above environment variables, it is also possible to use corresponding system properties to be set programmatically in the code or on the command-line when launching the application They are `otel.service.name` and `otel.traces.exporter`.

 #### Using the SDK builders